-Professor Beals received his BA in Philosophy from Oberlin College, with a minor in German.
-He received his MA and PhD in German from the University of California, Berkeley.
+Beals earned his bachelor's degree in philosophy from Oberlin College, with a minor in German.
+He earned his master's degree and doctorate in German from the University of California, Berkeley.
 His dissertation research was supported by grants from the DAAD (Deutscher Akademischer Austauschdienst) and the ACLS (American Council of Learned Societies).
-He teaches general courses on German language and culture, as well as courses focused more specifically on experimental literature.
+Beals teaches general courses on German language and culture, as well as courses focused more specifically on experimental literature.

 “Primitivismus: The Dada Rhythms of Rhythmus 21,” in Hans Richters Rhythmus 21: Schlüsselfilm der Moderne (Königshausen & Neumann, 2012)

 “The Großstadt and the Landstraße: Modernity on the Periphery in the Works of Regina Ullmann,” in Steven R. Huff and Dorothea Kaufmann, eds., “Es ist seit Rahel uns erlaubt, Gedanken zu haben”: Essays in Honor of Heidi Thomann Tewarson (Königshausen & Neumann, 2012)